NAASP exists for people who carry the weight of suicide prevention and refuse to accept “good enough.”

 Center people with lived experience as experts shaping strategy, governance, policy and systems design.

-Engage and support subject-matter experts to develop and adapt products for organizations and diverse populations.
+Thought leaders are invited to share and leverage subject-matter expertise to develop and adapt tools and other products for organizations and diverse populations engaged in suicide prevention work.

 From Ideas to Practice: How Technical Assistance Strengthens Suicide Prevention